 Find Out More

 In Entertainment Business Management, each student's final project is a chance for them to apply everything they've learned throughout the year and make a bold statement about themselves upon graduation.
 Emily Claire-McLaughlin decided to focus on a cause she cared about and dedicated her efforts to creating three broadcast-ready public service announcements for Big Brothers of Greater Vancouver, featuring well-known local personalities and athletes.
 Grateful for her support, Big Brothers created a special award to recognize Emily's work.
-See the Case Study on VFS.COM

 The Mexican Academy of Film Arts and Sciences' Ariel Awards, seen as the highest level of recognition in the Mexican film industry, have a history of honouring great filmmakers: Guillermo del Toro, Alfonso Arau, Luis Buñuel… and now Digital Character Animation grad Rafael Cardenas can add his name to that list.